scipion-em/docs/_sources/docs/developer/tutorials/creating-streaming-protocol.rst.txt

             self.readXmlFile = self._insertFunctionStep('readXmlFileStep')        # read the dataset xml file from EMPIAR
             self.downloadImages = self._insertFunctionStep('downloadImagesStep')  # download the movies and register them in pararell

-the implementatio of this method is as follow:
+the implementation of this method is as follow:

 .. code-block:: python